-It is possible to defend systems running RDP against unauthorized access and thus deny criminals this increasingly popular attack vector, whether they are purveying ransomware or engaged in some other abuse of unauthorized system access.
+It is possible to defend systems running RDP against unauthorized access and thus deny criminals this attack vector-which is not as popular as it used to be in previous years, although password guessing remains the most prevalent intrusion vector-, whether they are purveying ransomware or engaged in some other abuse of unauthorized system access.
 While defensive strategies are covered in this section, a more technical checklist of anti-ransomware techniques is provided in the section "Securing RDP against ransomware."